bohdanbobrowski/blog2epub/README.md

 # blogspot2epub
-Convert selected webpage to epub using single command!
+Convert selected blogspot blog to epub using single command!

-Script is compatible with:
-- blogspot.com
-- pulshistorii.pb.pl

 Main features:
 - downloads all text contents of selected blog to epub file,